RoboForm Review: Quick Expert Summary

 Phone support was adequate, but not exceptional — after requesting a callback, there was a considerable wait before a representative addressed my concerns.
 However, given that many password managers lack phone support, the opportunity to speak over the phone was appreciated.

-In addition to email support, RoboForm also offers several other support channels, including an online Help Center and a RoboForm Manual (although the latter is somewhat outdated).
+In addition to email support, RoboForm also offers several other support channels, including an online Help Center and a RoboForm Manual (although the latter is outdated).
 The Help Center is user-friendly and provides clear instructions on how to use all of RoboForm’s functions, complete with helpful screenshots.
 However, I did find the information provided to be somewhat limited and basic, so I ended up reaching out to the support team via email for more detailed answers to my questions.

 Overall, RoboForm’s customer support team is great.
 They offer detailed and helpful guidance for a wide variety of technical issues, with good availability and quick response times.

-Is RoboForm One of the Best Password Managers in 2023?
+Is RoboForm One of the Best Password Managers in 2024?

 Yes, RoboForm is a completely secure and effective password manager with some really helpful special features.
 While it lacks some of the premium extras provided by competitors — such as 1Password’s Travel Mode, or Dashlane’s VPN and more comprehensive dark web monitoring — RoboForm’s 256-bit AES encryption, 2FA compatibility, and vault auditing tools ensure that this product will keep your passwords as secure as possible.